 In the case of our sample dataset, the “driving factors” table shows each column value’s positive or negative contribution to each group.
 In the case of categorical values, a green or red bar shows that the given value occurs more or less often than the global average.

 Now, let’s analyze the results.
-As the “driving factors” table indicates, Wines in Group 1 have high acid and high tanning, which suggests that these are younger Syrah types.
+As the “driving factors” table indicates, Wines in Group 1 have high acid and high tannins, which suggests that these are younger Syrah types.
 By contrast, Group 2 has a close-to-average acidity, with low tannins.
 These could be Pinot Noir, or maybe Zinfandel.
-Group 3 has low acidity and high tannings, which are Cabernets.
+Group 3 has low acidity and high tannins, which are Cabernets.

 If we select the two most defining columns (citric acid and total sulfur dioxide) as axis values, we can nicely plot the 3 distinct clusters (it’s worth noting that some overlap is to be expected).

 If we want to take this a step further, we can actually use this dataset to build a predictive model (with “Groups” as the target column) and use the Model Simulator to automatically predict future measurements.

 With just a few clicks, I get 9 models with varying performance.
 The Deep Learning model seems to be the most accurate (93%), so let’s use that in the simulator.

 Cluster analysis is a technique that can help you save a significant amount of time and effort when working with large, unstructured datasets by finding the structures implicit in the data.
 RapidMiner Go helps you to take this a step further by quickly identifying the driving factors that positively or negatively contribute to each group, allowing you to explore the right parts of your dataset to see if there are promising clusters.

 By finding common characteristics and transforming data into a more usable format, clustering algorithms identify patterns you may have otherwise missed and help get to insight faster.